 In the second half of There Will Come Soft Rains the speaker turns to the main point.
-She refers back to the robins, sparrows, frogs and all the natural elements she has mentioned, saying that none of them will ever know if there is a war on.
+She refers back to the robins, sparrows, frogs, and all the natural elements she has mentioned, saying that none of them will ever know if there is a war on.
 Their lives will not be touched or disturbed by the choices of humankind.
-Not only will they not know if the planet is at war, they will not notice when it is done.
-They have so little regard for the actions of humans they will not “care at last when it is done.”
+Not only will they not know if the planet is at war, but they also will not notice when it is done.
+They have so little regard for the actions of humans; they will not “care at last when it is done.”

 Not one would mind, neither bird nor tree,

 If mankind perished utterly;